veryjohn1991/computer-science-for-javascript/README.md

 ## The Challenge
 In this challenge, you will utilize the knowledge gained from the tutorial and apply it to the creation of a comprehensive tutorial on email validation using regex.
 The following steps were taken to achieve this:

-1. Conducted a thorough literature review on the structure and format of email addresses.
-2. Identified the necessary components that need to be validated in an email address, utilizing information from peer-reviewed sources.
-3. Created a regex pattern that validates email addresses based on the identified components.
-4. Set up a GitHub Gist, following the instructions provided in the "Installation Process" section.
-5. In the newly created Gist, composed a brief explanation of the regex pattern created for email validation, describing each component and its purpose in the validation process.
-This explanation was informed by academic sources and tailored for novice coders and other academics.
-6. Shared the link to the Gist with others to discuss different approaches and understanding of the regex pattern.